 Basically, it was a lot of wild fun, and an iconic part of ’90s kids television.
 And now, thanks to The CW, it’s coming back.

-Earlier this month, Deadline reported that the reboot will come to the CW as part of their effort to big-up more non-scripted original programming.
+In May, Deadline reported that the reboot will come to the CW as part of their effort to big-up more non-scripted original programming.
 They’ve already developed American versions of British panels shows Would I Lie to You? and Killer Camp.
 And indeed, they resurfaced the American version of the British improv comedy pioneer, Whose Line Is It Anyway?

-Now, Deadline has released a new synopsis of the reboot, which we first saw at Comicbook.com.
+Deadline released a synopsis of the reboot:

 This supersized, adult version of LEGENDS OF THE HIDDEN TEMPLE is taken out of the studio into a “jungle” and scaled up with tougher challenges and much bigger prizes on the line.
 It preserves the original Nickelodeon series’ favorite elements including: “Olmec” (the giant talking Mayan head), the“Moat Crossings,” “The Steps of Knowledge,” the “Temple Run,” and of course, the iconic team names: “Purple Parrots,” “Blue Barracudas,” “Orange Iguanas,” “Red Jaguars,” “Silver Snakes” and “Green Monkeys.”